tobykurien/rpi_lcars/README.md

 - Screens extend the ```LcarsScreen``` class and define a ```setup()``` method, and optionally the ```handleEvents()``` and ```update()``` methods.
 - The ```setup()``` method initializes the widgets to display.
 See [lcars_widgets.py](https://github.com/tobykurien/rpi_lcars/blob/master/app/widgets/lcars_widgets.py) for some of the implemented widgets.
 Currently, only the ```LcarsButton``` can take a click handler (but it is easy to apply this to other widgets).
 - The ```handleEvents()``` method is used to respond to clicks.
 If this method returns ```True```, the event is "consumed", otherwise other widgets get a chance to act on the event.
 It is important to call the base class ```LcarsScreen.handleEvent()``` method from inside your ```handleEvent``` to give it a chance to handle things like long-press-to-drag, widget behaviour, etc.
 - The ```update()``` method is called once per frame, allowing the Screen to update how it is drawn.
-Code in here needs to highly optimized.
+Code in here needs to be highly optimized.
 - The method ```loadScreen()``` can be called to open a new Screen.
 There is no backstack, so you will have to manage the Screen flows manually.

 # Launching